amejiarosario/amejiarosario.github.io/source/_posts/2012-09-13-backbone-js-for-absolute-beginners-getting-started-part-2.md

 ### Initialize/constructor

-Here you have the option to pass parameters that will be attached to a model, collection or view.el.
+Here you can pass parameters that will be attached to a model, collection, or view.el.

 ### `render`

 This function injects the markup into the elements.
-Not all views require having a render function, as you are going to see in the sample code, they can call other view’s render functions.
+Not all views require having a render function.
+As you are going to see in the sample code, they can call other view’s render functions.

 ### delegated events